Icinga/icingaweb2-module-jira/doc/20-Issue-History.md

 Issue History and Details
 =========================

-For convenience, this module comes with a nice overview of your created JIRA issues.
+For convenience, this module comes with a nice overview of your created Jira issues.
 It shows your most recent issues, combined with the most important details.
-Please note that only issues created by the configured JIRA user will be shown.
+Please note that only issues created by the configured Jira user will be shown.

 Issue History Table